A Re-classification of Information Seeking Tasks and Their Computational Solutions: Evaluation

+{\bf The Campaigns.} The TREC Interactive Track's setting \cite{DBLP:conf/trec/Voorhees02,trecinteractive1998,trecinteractive2005} is perhaps the closest to information seeking scenarios in real life.
+Participating teams carried out the search tasks in their home institutions.
+Human users and search engines were both parts of a team.
+In the end, each participating team submitted the final search results for evaluation.
+This Track allowed live interactions between the user and the search engines.
+However, the assessment did not separate the work from the user and the result from the search engines.
+It is thus difficult to tell how effective the search engine is without manual influence.
+Also, no one could repeat the evaluation afterward, which prevents follow-up research.

+The TREC Session Track \cite{TREC:2010:Session,TREC:2011:Session,TREC:2012:Session,TREC:2013:Session,TREC:2014:Session,DBLP:conf/sigir/CarteretteCHKS16} is a log-based evaluation.
+Its setting is very similar to what is available in commercial search engine companies.
+The Track provided participating systems query logs containing search histories and expected to retrieve search results for a new (current) query.
+The search logs included recorded queries, retrieved URLs, clicks, and dwell time.
+Figure \ref{fig:searchhistory} shows an example search log used in the Track.
+Clicks and visit time can be extracted from the search logs and used as implicit feedback.
+There was no real-time interaction between the user (whose behaviors are historical) and the search engine (the participating systems).
+However, the evaluation is repeatable; thus, it had inspired follow-up research even when the evaluation period was over.

+The TREC Conversational Assistance (CAsT) Track \cite{dalton2020trec} is another log-based evaluation.
+Participating systems were provided sequences of <question, canonical answer document> pairs and expected to retrieve answer documents at each conversational turn.
+The series of conversations is fixed and recorded from past search histories.
+The feedback (or supervision) is in the form of the canonical answer at each turn.
+There was no real-time interaction between the user (whose questions are historical) and the search engine (the participating systems).
+However, the evaluation is repeatable, and we could collect more training data in the following years.

+The TREC Dynamic Domain (DD) Tracks \cite{DBLP:conf/trec/YangTS17,DBLP:conf/trec/YangS16,DBLP:conf/trec/YangFS15} setting is similar to the TREC Interactive Track.
+The only difference is it replaces the human user with a simulator.
+Its setting is, therefore, more like a game.
+TREC DD's simulator provides real-time feedback to a search engine.
+The input includes (1) relevance ratings to returned documents and (2) information highlighting which passages are relevant to which subtopics.
+The search engine can adjust its search algorithm and find relevant documents at each iteration.
+The canonical feedback from the simulator was from third-party annotators before the evaluation period.
+By using a simulator, TREC DD supports live interactions and reproducible experiments.
+However, its game-like setting may appear to be artificial.
+Figure \ref{fig:dd} illustrates TREC DD's setting.

-CLEF Dynamic Search Lab in 2018 \cite{DBLP:conf/clef/KanoulasAY18} further developed the TREC DD Track.
-The dynamic search system was deconstructed into two agents, a Q-agent, which reformulated queries, and an A-agent, which retrieves documents.
-Tasks included query suggestions and results composition.
-Reformulated queries were evaluated based on their effectiveness of retrieving documents, instead of similarities with human-generated ones.
+The CLEF Dynamic Search Lab in 2018 \cite{DBLP:conf/clef/KanoulasAY18} is similar to and has further developed the TREC DD Tracks.
+It also used simulation to carry out the evaluation.
+Moreover, the assessment for two agents, a Q-agent, reformulates queries, and an A-agent retrieves documents.
+The Lab evaluated both query suggestions and search results composition.
+Because of using simulators, the Lab can support live interactions and reproducible experiments.